bendevnull/NesDS-Mass-ROM-Builder/readme.md

 * Q: Do you know any other programming languages?
   * A: I've dabbled in a few other languages myself.
 (GML, Java, JavaScript, HTML, CSS, C, C#, etc.)
 * Q: Now a question about this script, what other OSes does this script run on?
   * A: It could run on a toaster as long as said toaster has C++ compiling capabilities and a Python interpreter.
-Just don't forget to plug in your keyboard ;)
+Just don't forget to plug in your keyboard. :wink:
 * Q: Is the name going to be final?
   * A: Perhaps unless someone comes up with something more creative.
 * Q: Will you add more to this FAQ as people ask dumb questions?